$0.00

 Why Do Native Americans Have Long Hair?

 Beliefs surrounding long hair vary from tribe to tribe.
 However, many see long hair as a symbol of virtue and a physical manifestation of their spirit.
-Long hair may represent strength and power and be a symbol of strong cultural identity.
-For some tribes, it connects them to mother earth, who has long grass as hair.
+Long hair may represent strength and power or connect one’s self to mother earth.

 Can Native Americans Have Curly Hair?

-Some tribes were known for having curly hair, but they were not known for having tightly curled hair.
+Some Native American tribes were known for having curly hair, but they were not known for having tightly curled hair.
 Most Native American tribes had straight or wavy hair.

 Why Don’t Native Americans Have Facial Hair?